Resources for GI Fellows & Fellowship

 Gastroenterology Training ExaminationSM (GTE)

 Take the GTE to assess your training and help identify areas that may require further learning.
-The GTE provides a valid method for tracking progress during your fellowship and can be used by both trainee and program director to develop a course of learning specific to your needs.
+The GTE provides a valid method for tracking progress during your fellowship and can be used by both trainees and program directors to develop a course of learning specific to your needs.

 Nutrition Toolkit Series